Quicksilver (novel): Odalisque

 This book returns to Daniel Waterhouse, who in 1685, has become a courtier to Charles II because of his role as Secretary of the Royal Society.
 He warns James II, still Duke of York, of his brother Charles' impending death, following which, Daniel quickly becomes an advisor to James II.
 He continues to be deeply involved with the English court, ensuring the passage of several bills which reduce restrictions on non-conformists despite his detraction from the Francophile court.
 Meanwhile, Eliza becomes the governess of a widowers' two children in Versailles.
-She catches the eye of the king and becomes the broker of the French nobility.
+She catches the eye of Louis XIV and becomes the broker of the French nobility.
 With her help, the French court, supported by King Louis, creates several market trends from which they profit extensively.
 Her active involvement in the French court gains her a title of nobility: Countess of Zeur.

 Daniel and Eliza finally meet during a visit to the Netherlands where Daniel acts as an intermediary between William of Orange and the detracting English nobility.
 Daniel realizes Eliza's importance during a meeting at the house of Christiaan Huygens.
 Eliza woos Daniel and uses this connection to gain entrance into the English court and the Royal Society.
 Daniel also meets Nicholas Fatio while in Amsterdam.
 Soon after this meeting, Fatio and Eliza prevent the attempted kidnapping of William of Orange by an ambitious French courtier.
 Upon his return, Daniel is arrested by the notorious judge George Jeffreys, and later imprisoned in the Tower of London.
 Daniel escapes with the help of Jack Shaftoe's brother Bob, whose infantry unit is stationed there.

 After a brief return to Versailles, Eliza joins Elizabeth Charlotte of the Palatinate at her estate before the invasion of the Palatinate in her name.
 Eliza informs William of Orange of the troop movements caused by the French invasion which frees his forces along the border of the Spanish Netherlands, a region of stalemate between France and the Dutch Republic.
 During her flight from the Electorate of the Palatinate, Eliza becomes pregnant by Louis's cryptographer, though popular knowledge suggested it was the French nobleman Etienne D'Arcachon's child.
 Meanwhile, William takes the free troops from the border on the Spanish Netherlands to England, precipitating the Glorious Revolution, including the expulsion of James II.

-James flees London and Daniel Waterhouse soon encounters him in a bar.
+James II flees London and Daniel Waterhouse soon encounters him in a bar.
 Convinced that the Stuart monarchy has collapsed, Daniel returns to London and takes revenge on Jeffreys by inciting a crowd to capture him for trial and later execution.
 Though he plans to depart for Massachusetts, Daniel's case of bladder stones increasingly worsens during this period.
 The Royal Society and other family friends are very aware of this and force Daniel to get the stone removed by Robert Hooke at Bedlam.